This is a comprehensive guide to iPhone backup password.

 How to Encrypt iPhone Backup

-Now that you know what is at stakes with your iPhone backups, it’s time to take matters into your own hands.
+Now that you know what is at stake with your iPhone backups, it’s time to take matters into your own hands.
 To password protect your iPhone backups, follow the steps below:

 How to Disable iPhone Backup Password